lspahija/blizzardberry/README.md

 # Vision

-**Empower anybody to super-easily add a natural language interface to their app.
+**Empower anybody to super-easily add a natural language interface to existing software.
 Support voice.
-The end-user of the app should be able to perform actions on the app just by communicating their intentions via the interface.
+Liberate people from staring at screens.
+Allow them to perform actions on a computer just by stating their intentions.**
-The interface should be powered by easily pluggable AI models so that new models can be supported as soon as they're released.**

 There is a lot of useful software out there, but the vast majority does not have a natural language interface.
 The goal of this project is to enable all software to have a natural language interface.
-Make onboarding so easy that it becomes a no-brainer for app owners to add a natural language interface to their app.
+Make onboarding so easy that it becomes a no-brainer for anybody to add a natural language interface to an app.

-Code quality and architecture of this project are imperative!
-They are considered a competitive advantage and must allow for rapid iteration and extensibility.

 e.g. it must be easy to:
 - add new AI models (as AI models improve, the usefulness of this product should automatically improve in parallel)